Cart»

 Clare Valley

-Leasingham retain some of the most precious vineyards in Clare Valley and are well placed to make the most definitive regional wines.
-Bin 56 is steeped in history, a Cabernet Malbec that exhibits all of the virtues that Leasingham are renowned for, quality, generosity, drinkability.
-Bin 56 is a unique and distinctive Australian style that vividly expresses the Clare Valley.
-A perenially succesful wine throughout a long and illustrious history, displaying excellent varietal lift and exquisite sweet fruit concentration, as held together by elegant fine tannins.
+Leasingham retain many precious vineyards in Valley Clare, well positioned to make the most definitive regional wines.
+Bin 56 is steeped in history, an exquisite accord of Cabernet Malbec that exhibits all of the virtues which have established Leasingham as one of the nation's most enduring marques.
+Bin 56 expresses the suppleness and elegance of the Clare Valley style, a refined yet solidly structured Cabernet wine, displaying excellent varietal lift and a concentration of dulcet fruit characters, held together by refined, elegant tannins.

 EACH